YongjoonYoun/homepage/content/authors/admin/_index.md

 Before joining the OSU, I was a research associate at National University of Singapore (NUS) for 2 years.

 My primary research interests are labor economics and the intersection between economics and population aging.

+My recently published paper questions whether surveyed data consistently measures subjectively valued answers from different individuals and investigates the methods of consistent measurement of survey data.
+I am currently working on the social security decision-making of the old and family formation decisions of the young.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.